 The Standard PHP Library (SPL) has many problems, some of which are documented in an unfinished RFC regarding the SPL.
 I won't go into full details here, but essentially the SPL is not providing the standardized data structures and algorithms that I feel the PHP community needs.

 This project was originally aimed to fix the SPL; as such I had named it SPL.
 Eventually I realized that I would do better with a different name; I picked Ardent it describes how I feel about the need for this kind of library.
-Right now the Ardent namespace isn't used within the project at all.
-I will eventually move away from the name Ardent because another PHP project decided to use the name after I had already picked it.
-I am not sure what the final name will be, so for now they are simply "Collections".
+Unfortunately another PHP project decided to use the name after I had already picked it.